Materials: Petrified Wood (agatized & opalized)

 Vehicle: People have driven normally cars to the top like we have in years past but the road has started to deteriorate and now you will want something higher clearance such as a Subaru or truck to get up to the top near the radio towers.

-Date Visited: We pretty much make this an annual trip in the summer and have gone June 2019, April 2020, and April 2021
+Date Visited: We pretty much make this an annual trip in the summer and have gone June 2019, April 2020, April 2021 and March 2022